alongouldman/Selenium-task/README.md

 # Selenium-task
 Claroty's Selenium home assignment

-This is a home assignment from claroty (https://www.claroty.com)
+This is a home assignment from claroty (https://www.claroty.com).
+The test are written in POM (Page Object Model), for reasons of maintainability and scale

 ### The task:
 Write the below tests using Selenium:

 1. Go to google.com